-RegCheck is best seen as infrastructure for reproducible science.
-By making registration–paper comparison faster, more consistent, and more transparent, we hope to increase the likelihood that these checks become routine in author's own workflows as well as in editorial workflows, peer review, and post-publication auditing.
+RegCheck is best seen as infrastructure to support robust and trustworthy science.
+By making registration-paper comparison more efficient, more consistent, and more transparent, we hope to make such comparisons routine in authors' own workflows as well as in editorial workflows, peer review, and post-publication auditing.
 Its modularity allows adaptation across disciplines and integration into larger ecosystems for research integrity.
-The research arm of RegCheck’s development focuses on concretely addressing: \begin{enumerate} \item The accuracy of RegCheck's text extraction, and whether this accuracy varies across domains, disciplines, and model hyperparameters; \item Whether providing RegCheck to authors can improve the quality of registration-paper comparisons upon submission of papers to journals; \item Whether RegCheck improves in the efficiency and frequency of registration-paper comparisons. \end{enumerate} We welcome engagement and input from researchers, journals, and funders interested in using RegCheck in diverse research areas.
-We are currently working to develop extensions of RegCheck, including the capacity to (i) assess multiple papers at once for use in meta-science or meta-analysis research, and (ii) assess consistencies and deviations between study analysis code and descriptions of planned analyses.
+The research arm of RegCheck's development focuses on concretely addressing: \begin{enumerate} \item The accuracy of RegCheck's text extraction and deviation judgments, and whether this accuracy varies across domains, disciplines, and model hyperparameters; \item Whether providing RegCheck to authors can improve the quality of registration-paper comparisons upon submission of papers to journals; \item Whether RegCheck improves the efficiency and frequency of registration-paper comparisons. \end{enumerate} We welcome engagement and input from researchers, journals, and funders interested in using RegCheck in diverse research areas.
+We are working to develop extensions of RegCheck, including the capacity to (i) assess multiple papers at once for use in meta-science or meta-analysis research, and (ii) assess consistencies and deviations between study analysis code and descriptions of planned analyses.